c2dc/nastyware-analyser/pe-analyser/data/README.md

 # Categorizacao dos datasets

-1. executable-funcions:

-2. executable-functions-2:

-3. executable-functions-3:

-4. executable-functions-4:

-5. executable-functions-5:
+1. executable-funcions: Funcoes originais do artigo do nilson + malwares obtidos no malware bazaar

+2. funcoes-artigo-nilson: Funcoes originais do artigo do nilson

-6. executable-functions-6:
+3. executable-functions-6:

-7. executable-functions-7:
+4. executable-functions-7:

-8. executable-functions-8:
+5. executable-functions-8: